Canada: Domestic Corporate Taxation

 Sales Taxes and VAT

-Most goods and services supplied in Canada are subject to a goods and services tax (GST) of 5%; in addition, each province charges its own sales tax.
+Most goods and services supplied in Canada are subject to a federal goods and services tax (GST) of 5%.
+In addition, each of the provinces (though none of the territories) charges its own kind of sales tax.

 A number of exemptions apply, for example to residential accommodation, medical and health services, educational services, and financial services.
 Zero rating applies to certain goods and services, including exports, basic foodstuffs, prescription drugs, and many transportation services.